matrix-org/matrix-appservice-slack/README.md

    1. Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like `!aBcDeF:example.com`.

-   2. invite the bot user to the Slack channel you would like to bridge.
+   2. Invite the bot user to the Slack channel you would like to bridge.

        ```
        /invite @bot-user-name